Arabidopsis-Information-Portal/adama/docs/requirements/README_2.md

 ## Random notes on the architecture

-(APIM code is at http://github.com/waltermoreira/apim)
+(ADAMA code is at http://github.com/waltermoreira/adama)

-- As part of the registration procedure, the service (APIM) builds a Docker container with the user's code.
+- As part of the registration procedure, the service (ADAMA) builds a Docker container with the user's code.

 - The user's code is only a function `f: JSON -> JSON` that access the